Voiski503/splio-technical-test/README.md

 Technical test sent to the QA candidates @Splio

+####Description
+- EmailDesign: model class that describe an email design.
+Please not change class attributes !
+  An EmailDesign consists in various String parameters and the actual email html, represented by jsoup.nodes.Document
+- FirstTest: test class you can use to test your code

+####Running tests
+mvn clean test -e -Dtest=FirstTest

 ####TODO:
 - Fill the EmailDesign.isEqual func to test the equality between two EmailDesign objects.
-- Please have detailed logs, and use the two imported packages (log4j & jsoup)
+  - Please have detailed logs, and use the imported packages (log4j, jsoup & junit)
   - You can use Kotlin or Java